CVanchieri/CS-ProblemSolvingFrameWork/Installing-Python-3-and-pipenv.md

       2. `sudo apt-get upgrade`

-  2. Repeat 2.1 above to determine if you should use `Python` or `Python3` when using Python.  *Note:* inside the shell, you will always use *Python* as the command.
+  2. The steps above to determine if you should use `Python` or `Python3` when using Python.  *Note:* inside the shell, you will always use *Python* as the command.

-3. Make sure pip is installed for *Python 3*
+* Make sure pip is installed for *Python 3*

   1. `pip --version` and `pip3 --version`.
 One of these needs to respond with a version that has a version of Python 3 at the end of the line.